Sussex, England, Thursday 3rd January 1935.

 ‘It’s Manderson, thank you very much.
 Not Manley.’

-The warder pinioned her by the arm and chivvied her out into the corridor, pausing to handcuff her.
-The corridor was dark, and Dottie was slow to understand where she was to go or what the warder wanted her to do.
-As a result, she got slapped twice by the warder, who clearly believed the adage that actions spoke louder than words.
+The warder pinioned her by the arm and chivvied her out into the draughty corridor, pausing to handcuff her.
+The corridor was almost as dark as the cell, and Dottie was slow to see where she was to go or understand what the warder wanted her to do.
+As a result, she got slapped twice by the warder, who clearly believed in the adage that actions spoke louder than words.

-A door on the right was thrown open, and Dottie was thrust, blinking, into a room brightly lit by sunshine.
-A figure across the room rose, but with the sun in her eyes it was a full minute before she found the chair and sat down, looking across the table into the eyes of Inspector Hardy.
+A door on the right was thrown open, and Dottie was thrust, blinking, into a room brightly lit by an electric light hanging low over the table.
+A figure across the room rose, but with the light in her eyes it was half a minute before she found the chair and sat down.
+Then she looked across the table into the eyes of Inspector Hardy.

 It was so unexpected.
-It broke her.
-The tears ran down her face, and with no handkerchief to check them, the uniform rapidly became spotted with damp patches.
+It broke her composure entirely.
+The tears ran down her face, and with no handkerchief to check them, the prison uniform rapidly became spotted with damp patches.

 Hardy was aware of a rage greater than anything he’d ever felt in his life.
 He glared at the warder.